xBaseDigital/docs/banking/getting-started/create-api-key.md

 ## Create API Key

-This guide explains how to generate a new API key pair for authenticating requests to the **XBD PAY Banking API**.
+This guide explains how to generate a new API key pair for authenticating requests to the **RELM Banking API**.
 The API key pair consists of a `keyId` (public key) and an `apiSecret` (private key), which must be securely stored.

 ### Generate API Key